Belmont BASEC at Chenery – Workshops for kids!

 How do the BASEC @ Chenery Workshops run?

-BASEC @ Chenery offers two 10- to 12-week sessions of workshops: one beginning in late September and the other at the end of February.
-Students may choose from a wide selection of rich programming, including Model United Nations, Live Action Role Play (LARP), Filmmaking, Parkour, Cooking and many other favorites!
+BASEC @ Chenery offers two 8- to 10-week sessions of workshops: one beginning in October and the other in March.
+Students may choose from a wide selection of rich programming, including Parkour, cooking, coding, physical activity, podcasting, painting, writing, and many other favorites!
 There is an additional fee required for these programs, which varies depending on the resources required to operate the class.
+Please visit https://belmontbasec.org/chenery/workshops/

 At the middle school level, the Belmont school system schedules eight early release days used by teachers and administrators for staff development, grade level meetings, and parent/teacher conferences.
-BASEC @ Chenery provides coverage for each of these days beginning at 11:00 AM and runs until 6:00 PM.
+BASEC @ Chenery provides programming for each of these days beginning at 11:00 AM and runs until 6:00 PM—this is included for any child registered with BASEC @ Chenery for an after school schedule that includes Wednesdays.
+Please note that two days are early school dismissals, where the building closes at 11:00 AM and BASEC After School is closed.
+Please see the Belmont BASEC Calendar

 You will need to pack a lunch for your child on early release days, as the cafeteria is not open.

 Early release days provide us with the opportunity of arranging field trips and other exciting choices.
-Typically, we split our group, with the 5th and 6th grades going to one location while the 7th and 8th graders go to another.
-Some of our favorite field trips are bowling, rock climbing, the Museum of Science, the IMAX Theater, Cradles to Crayons and North End Food Tours.
+Some of our favorite field trips are bowling, the Museum of Science, roller skating, and the zoo.
 The groups leave the school around noon and are back by 4:00.
 If your child attends on the early release days, he or she will need to go on these field trips or other arrangements will need to be made.
 We need all after school teachers to help chaperone while off campus.
 If you have any suggestions for more trips, feel free to email us!

 Can my child use his or her cell phone during program hours?